 - Let yourself feel.
 Allow yourself to feel sad, to cry and grieve if you need to.
 Remind yourself that your feelings are normal.
 And give yourself permission to feel good or happy.
 Reach out and spend time with supportive people.
 It may be helpful to talk about what happened and how you feel about it.
 Nurture yourself by focusing on getting enough sleep and eating well-balanced meals.
 Physical activity can be one of the best ways to ease your emotional stress.

-If you have coverage through Cigna, we are available by phone 24/7 to help you understand what services are available to support you during this time.
+Real support for real life.
+If you have coverage through our Employee Assistance Program (EAP), we are available by phone 24/7 to help you understand what services are available to support you during this time.
 It’s especially important to seek help if your reaction continues long-term or becomes overwhelming.

 We are available by phone 24/7.
 If you get your insurance through your employer, your HR representative can provide you with your company’s toll-free EAP number.
 If you purchase your own health insurance, you can call the number on the back of your ID card.